 07 of 12

-While the vendors would probably prefer if you shopped, I enjoy just browsing the River Market.
+While the vendors would probably prefer if you shopped, you'll enjoy just browsing the River Market.
 Along the streets of downtown Little Rock there are lots of interesting shops and restaurants and during the Spring & Summer the Farmer's Market is open and it's great fun!
 The River Market shops are open year round, the Farmer's Market is open Tuesdays and Saturdays from late May through October.

 08 of 12